nus-cs2103-AY2324S1/ip/docs/README.md

 ```
 Got it.
 I've added this task:
-  [D][] description (by: Sep 22 2023)
+  [D][] CS2101 OP1 (by: Sep 22 2023)
 Now you have 5 tasks in the list.
 ```

 ### `delete` - Deletes a selected Task

 The `delete` command deletes a specified task.
 It must include a non-empty numerical choice which corresponds to a valid task.
+Where the task id is the id when using the `list` command.

+Format:

+`delete <task id>`

 Example of usage: